peterbangert/TidalScale/README.md

 There are 2 Kafka topics used by the autoscaling system:

-- `Metric` for message rate metrics
+- `metrics` for message rate metrics
-- `Prediction` for output results of the prediction models
+- `agg_prediction` for output results of the prediction models

 #### Metrics